suabochica/understanding-typescript/README.md

 ## What is the target audience?

-- This Course is for every Student who wants to extend his Horizon beyond vanilla JavaScript
+- This Course is for every Student who wants to extend his horizon beyond vanilla JavaScript
 - Everyone learning Angular 2 should definitely understand how TypeScript works